Wellington railway station: Design

-As the planned location was on reclaimed land, test piles were driven in 1928 to test the quality of soil.
+As the planned location was on reclaimed land, test piles were driven in 1928 to test the quality of the soil.
 On the basis of the test results the decision was made to use Vibro cast-in-place piles to support the structure.
 The building was the first major New Zealand structure to incorporate a significant measure of earthquake resistance.

-Gray Young was paid a 4% fee based on the originally estimated cost of £470,000.
+Gray Young was paid a 4% fee based on the initially estimated cost of £470,000.
 This cost rose to £483,000 once the quantity surveying firm of Maltby & Sommerville compiled a detailed quantity schedule, for which they were paid 1% of the estimated cost.
-Because of the impact of the Depression on Government finances it was decided to reduce the cost by eliminating a mailroom and a section of the West wing along Featherston Street and by transferring the £28,000 cost of the platforms and verandahs to a separate budget.
+Because of the impact of the Depression on Government finances, it was decided to reduce the cost by eliminating a mailroom and a section of the West wing along Featherston Street and by transferring the £28,000 cost of the platforms and verandahs to a separate budget.
 As a result, the official estimated cost of the station was reduced to £350,000.
 To encourage employment of workers out of work due to the Depression the project received a subsidy of £34,000 (10% of the estimated cost) from the Employment Board.